brightspot/react-examples/hello-graphql-cda/README.md

 In this example, the following has been created with JS Classes:

 - A CDA endpoint: note the GraphQL endpoint is added to (`app/.env`) of the frontend application your frontend.
-This url is created in the JS Class `HelloWorldGraphqlEndpoint.ts`.
+This url is created in the JS Class `HelloGraphqlReactEndpoint.ts`.
-- A HelloWorld Class and HelloWorld View Model to publish content.
+- A HelloGraphqlReact Class and View Model to publish content.

 ## Running the frontend application